 This area is known as “Lakeside” to residents from the U.S., Canada, Great Britain and Europe, among other places, and “la ribera” to Mexicans.
 Due partly to the eclectic mixture, it has developed a continental Old World charm which blends smoothly with a distinctly Mexican ambiance.

 Cobblestone streets, tile-roofed homes, riotously colorful gardens blooming year around, and incredible open-air markets and restaurants are common sights, backdropped by lush green mountains surrounding the lake.
 The hills are laced with flowering trees and plants, and accented by waterfalls, caves, petroglyphs, indigenous sacred sites, and a variety of hiking trails and places to explore.

 Over 10,000 retirees call lakeside their home, call us, we can show you around!

 Other prime retirement locations cannot come close to matching the climate in the Lake Chapala area.
-High humidity, searing summer heat, hurricane and tornado threats and miserable winters are all foreign to the lakeside.
+High humidity, searing summer heat, hurricane and tornado threats and miserable winters are all foreign to the Lake Chapala area.
 Temperatures are consistent year round.
 The sun shines all day almost every day.
 Consistently low humidity adds to the comfort level.
 The wind is very gentle or non-existent.
 Sunrises and sunsets vary only about an hour from winter to summer.